 That’s where pre-commit1 comes to help, triggering linters, file syntax checks, optimizers.

-1. Install hooks in the git repo by calling:
+1. Install hooks in the Git repository by calling:

 Install pre-commit hooks